williamnguyen-activecyber/okta.github.io/_source/_use_cases/authentication/session_cookie.md

 ### Initiate a SAML SSO with the session token

-After your login flow is complete you can also initiate a SAML SSO into an Okta application for the user with either the `HTTP-Redirect` or `HTTP-POST` binding to the application's SAML SSO URL that contains the the session token as query parameter `sessionToken`.
+After your login flow is complete you can also initiate a SAML SSO into an Okta application for the user with either the `HTTP-Redirect` or `HTTP-POST` binding to the application&#8217;s SAML SSO URL that contains the the session token as query parameter `sessionToken`.

 ##### Request Example